mirmahathir1/finance-app/design/ui/statistics.md

 ├── FilterControls
 │   ├── YearSelector (dropdown)
 │   ├── MonthSelector (dropdown)
-│   └── CurrencySelector (dropdown - shows only currencies used in transactions for selected period) ├── StatsDisplay (when year and month selected)
+│   ├── CurrencySelector (dropdown - shows only currencies used in transactions for selected period) │   └── IncludeConversionToggle (checkbox - converts other currencies into the selected currency using open.er-api.com rates) ├── StatsDisplay (when year and month selected)
-│   ├── ExpensePieChart (breakdown by tags, only transactions in selected currency) │   ├── IncomeVsExpenseBar (only transactions in selected currency) │   └── SummaryCards
+│   ├── ExpensePieChart (breakdown by tags, respects conversion toggle) │   ├── IncomeVsExpenseBar (respects conversion toggle) │   └── SummaryCards
 │       ├── TotalIncomeCard (in selected currency)
 │       ├── TotalExpenseCard (in selected currency)